zulip/zulip/docs/tutorials/new-feature-tutorial.md

 in.
 For example in this case of `mandatory_topics` it will lie in "Other settings" (`other_settings`) subsection.

-*If you're not sure in which section your feature belongs, it's is better to discuss it in the [community](https://chat.zulip.org/) before implementing it.*
+*If you're not sure in which section your feature belongs, it's better to discuss it in the [community](https://chat.zulip.org/) before implementing it.*